material-components/material-components-android/docs/components/TopAppBar.md

 #### Adding an image to a collapsing top app bar

-The following example shows a collapsing top app bar with an image background, a page title, a navigation icon, two action icons, and an overflow menu.
+A collapsing top app bar with an image background, a page title, a navigation icon, two action icons, and an overflow menu:

 ![App bar with image background and white icons.
 The page title is on a newline below the icons](assets/topappbar/topappbar_collapsing_image.png)